Reconnection¶

 Reconnection is enabled by default.
 Relevant server settings:

 enable_reconnection-- Set totrue(default) to enable, orfalseto disable reconnection entirely.reconnection_window-- Seconds before a disconnected player's token expires.
-Default:300(5 minutes).event_buffer_size-- Maximum number of events buffered per disconnected player.
+Default:300(5 minutes).event_buffer_size-- Maximum number of control events buffered per room (the replay ring).
 Default:100.
+Set to0to disable event replay entirely; v3 clients are then toldreplay: "unavailable".

 {